A Beef Slider Recipe For Feeding A Crowd

 - Preheat the oven to 400 degrees.

-- Line the bottoms of the slider buns in a 9 x 12 glass baking dish.
+- Place the bottoms of the slider buns in a 9 x 12 glass baking dish that’s been sprayed with cooking spray.

-- Next add a heaping tablespoon of the caramelized onions to the tops of each roast beef slice, then top with a slice of provolone cheese.
+- Next add a heaping tablespoon of the caramelized onions on top of each slice of roast beef, then top with a slice of provolone cheese, following with the bun tops.

-- Melt the stick of butter in a small saucepan then add in the rest of the gravy ingredients.
+- To make the gravy, melt the butter in a small saucepan then add in the rest of the gravy ingredients.

-- Stir to combine well then pour over the tops of each slider.
+- Stir to combine, turn off the heat, then pour the gravy over the tops of each beef slider.

 - Wrap with foil tightly and cook for 15 minutes.

-- Uncover the sliders and place back in the oven for another 5 minutes until the tops are browned, then serve.
+- Uncover the sliders and place back in the oven for another 5 minutes until the tops are browned.